 The high altitude is the primary reason for the high cost of flying to the peak of Mount Everest by helicopter.
 Mt.
 Everest, which stands at 29,029 feet (8848 meters), is one of the world’s highest mountains.

 Pilots must have significant high-altitude flying and emergency landing training in order to fly a helicopter safely to the peak.

 We’ve had a wonderful time here.
 People are undoubtedly asking how difficult it will be to climb Mount Everest.
-However, this luxurious journey is intend for those who believe they would struggle to trek.
+However, this luxurious journey is intend for those who believe they would struggle to Nepal trekking.

 Base Camp helicopter tour

-The Everest Base Camp Helicopter trip is ideal for individuals who don’t have much time to trek for several days.
+The Everest Base Camp Helicopter trip is ideal for individuals who don’t have much time to trek to Everest base camp for several days.
 People with physical limitations that want to experience the world’s tallest peak may do this journey in a few hours’ time.

 This exciting trip gives spectacular vistas of pristine mountain peaks at close range.
 The major appeal of this journey is for intimate views of the world’s tallest mountains, including Gourishankar, Cho-Oyu, Lhakpa Dorje, and other notable summits.

 The Mt.
-Everest Base Camp Helicopter flight begins at the Tribhuwan International Airport in Kathmandu.
+Everest Base Camp Helicopter flight begins at the Tribhuvan International Airport in Kathmandu.
 The view from the airport is stunning, with views of several historic sites in the Kathmandu Valley.

 As the flight approaches the eastern section, snow-capped peaks begin to appear in front of you.
 To complete some operations for your journey, the chopper will land at an airport for a time.